Western Michigan University

 Enrollment (fall 2012)

-WMU is Michigan’s fourth largest research university and among the 100 largest in the country, attracting a diverse, culturally rich student body from around the state, country and globe.
+WMU is Michigan’s fourth largest research university, attracting a diverse, culturally rich student body from around the state, country and globe.

-Tuition and fees are available at wmich.edu/tuition, including information on differential tuition charged students in the Haworth College of Business and College of Fine Arts.
+Tuition and fees are available online, including information on differential tuition charged students in the Haworth College of Business and College of Fine Arts.
 WMU ranks 10th in tuition and fees among the state’s 15 public universities and is the least expensive of Michigan’s five top-tier research universities.

-WMU awarded $270 million in financial assistance to more than 19,600 students.
-About $55 million of this total went to 3,200 graduate students.
+WMU awarded $278 million in financial assistance to more than 20,100 students.
+About $54 million of this total went to nearly 3,600 graduate students.

 Worldwide information resources